 Natural supplements can also reduce stress, anxiety, and other conditions that trigger sweating.
 St. John’s Wort is recognized for alleviating the symptoms of depression.
 Valerian root is also known to help with symptoms from anxiety.
 Since excessive sweating is sometimes associated with these conditions, managing the symptoms with supplements may be beneficial.
 (Before taking a supplement, be sure to talk to your doctor.)

 As you can see, there are several home remedies for facial sweating that may help you.
-We've also recently looked at six of the best antiperspirants for facial sweat if you need something stronger.
+We've also recently looked at the best antiperspirants for facial sweat if you need something stronger.

 Are you struggling with sweat in other areas too?
 If so, Ejis sweat proof boxer briefs and undershirts (available from our shop or on Amazon) may be just what you need to prevent sweat stains.
 Our sweat proof basics are made of premium fabric fused with odor-fighting silver and an ultra-thin waterproof layer to protect your butt, back of the legs, crotch, back, and armpits.
 The line also includes Ejis dress socks to combat smelly and/or sweaty feet.